-Email automation in campaigns acts as a helper that sends emails automatically based on specific triggers, such as when new leads subscribe via your website/app or when sending a series of emails in succession.
-Instead of manually sending each email, the system handles it for you, making the process more efficient and organized.
+Email automation in campaigns works as a tool that automatically sends emails based on specific triggers—such as when new leads subscribe via your website or app, or when you want to send a series of emails in sequence.
+Instead of sending each email manually, the system handles it for you, making the process more efficient and organized.
 You can use automation to send Welcome Emails and Email Sequences.

-MailBluster has a basic automation feature.
-Using this, you can automatically send emails (or a sequence of emails) to your recipients who subscribed to your website.
+Here you will learn the basics of Automation workflow in MailBluster.
+Using this automation, you can automatically send emails (or a sequence of emails) to those recipients who has subscribed to your website.

 This is how an Automation works in MailBluster – basically when a lead subscribes to your website, a subscription event occurs.
 At that time, the system checks if you have any activated workflow that will get triggered by the subscription event.
 If an activated workflow is there, the lead will start its journey by following the workflow steps.
 When the lead subscribes, if no workflow is activated, the event will not trigger any workflow.
 So, the workflow should be active before the lead subscription happens.
 You can add/set a delay (for example 12 hours/1 day) before sending any campaign in the Automation workflow.